Castellammare di Stabia: History

 Castellammare di Stabia lies next to the ancient Roman city of Stabiae, which was destroyed by the eruption of Mount Vesuvius in AD 79.
-The castle, of the city it takes its name from, was erected around the 9th century on a hill commanding the southern side of the Gulf of Naples.
+The castle, from which the modern city takes its name, was erected around the 9th century on a hill commanding the southern side of the Gulf of Naples.
 It was restored during the reign of Frederick II of Hohenstaufen and enlarged by King Charles I of Anjou.

-The comune, previously called Castellamare, assumed the name Castellammare on 22 January 1863, and the current name on 31 May 1912.
+The comune, previously called "Castellamare", assumed the name "Castellammare" on 22 January 1863, and the current name on 31 May 1912.